 The Cold War and the Division of Berlin

 After World War II, Germany was divided into four occupied zones controlled by the Allies: the United States, the Soviet Union, Great Britain, and France.
-The city of Berlin, despite being deep within the Soviet-controlled zone, was also divided into four sectors.
+Berlin existed as a Soviet-sector-controlled city but maintained four occupation areas.

 Checkpoint Charlie: The Famous Border Crossing